IBM/ubiquity-k8s/README.md

          Defaults:%USER secure_path = /sbin:/bin:/usr/sbin:/usr/bin
      ```

-  * The Docker node must have access to the storage backends.
+  * The Kubernetes node must have access to the storage backends.
 Follow the configuration procedures detailed in the [Available Storage Systems](supportedStorage.md) section, according to your storage system type.

 ### 2. Downloading and installing the Ubiquity FlexVolume